adamw523/adamw523.github.com/README.markdown

 ## Development

 All development happens in the `hyde` branch.
 HTML and other content is in the `content` directory.

+A clone of the repo on the `master` branch needs to exist at `../adamw523.github.com` relative to the clone of the repo on the `hyde` branch.

 ## Deployment